2023 Most Popular Public Health Bachelor's Degree Schools

 Public Health majors at Monroe College take out an average of $32,348 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $123.

-Kent State University at Kent ranked #23 on this year’s Most Popular Public Health Bachelor’s Degree Schools list.
-Located in the large suburb of Kent, Kent State is a public college with a fairly large student population.
+Kent State University at Kent did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #23 on the list.
+Located in the large suburb of Kent, Kent State is a public school with a fairly large student population.

 About 80% of the students majoring in public health at the school are women while 20% are male.